Introduction to Python

 /home/wallabot/Documentos/web/portafolio/posts

-(make directory)
+(make directory) command.

 !mkdir introduccion_python

-Next let's see what files are in our folder.
+Let's see what files are in our folder.
 We will do this using the ls

 (list) command.

-file in which we are going to create our module
+file in which we are going to create our module.

-!mkdir introduccion_python!ls introduccion_python%%writefile introduccion_python/modulo1.pydef funcion_del_modulo(nombre):print("Hola, " + nombre)
+%%writefile introduccion_python/modulo1.pydef funcion_del_modulo(nombre):print("Hola, " + nombre)

 Writing introduccion_python/modulo1.py